Kiekara/portfolio/README.md

 ## Skills

-I have experience with these technologies
+I have experience with these technologies<br>
 *Node.js  /  ReactJS  /  Jetpack Compose  /  Kotlin*

-I also know the basics of
+I also know the basics of<br>
 *git  /  MySQL  /  HTML  /  CSS  /  Java  /  Python*

 ## Projects I have done